tjntomas/HADashboard-widgets/custom_widgets/basegooglemaps/README.md

   - google_map(10x7)  # Or whatever size you want for your map.
 ````

-in the skin you ar using, add:
+in the skin you are using, add:
 ````yaml
 googlemaps_widget_style:  "border-radius: 10px; $background_style"
 ````